RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 ![](../Pasted%20image%2020251103193048.png)

 Cyber Chef seems to think this could be base64 or base85 Although, neither option produced a human-readable result.
-Neither crackstation or md5hasing.net could produce
+Neither crackstation or md5hasing.net could produce a result for us.
+Let's try local hash cracking tool called hashcat.
+Looking back at the assignment questions, we are instructed to use the downloadable wordlist to crack this hash.

+``